-Continuing with the theme of ways to get out of jury service, here's one that was tried in January by Erik Slye, a busy citizen of Gallatin County, Montana.
+Continuing with the theme of ways to get out of jury service, here's one that was tried in January 2009 by a busy citizen of Gallatin County, Montana.
 You may want to take this down and copy it onto your next affidavit requesting to be excused from jury duty:

 I, [your name here], being first duly sworn upon oath, depose and say that jury service would entail undue hardship on me and that I request to be excused from jury service for the following reasons: Apparently you morons didn't understand me the first time.
 I CANNOT take time off from work.
 I'm not putting my family's wellbeing at stake to participate in this crap.
 I don't believe in our "justice" system and I don't want to have a goddam thing to do with it.
 Jury service is a complete waste of time.
 I would rather count the wrinkles on my dog's balls than sit on a jury.
 Get it through your thick skulls.
 Leave me the **** alone.